Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Author Biographies

 \begin{IEEEbiography} {\textbf{Prithvi Akella}} received the B.S. degree in Mechanical Engineering from the University of California, Berkeley, in 2018, and the M.S. and Ph.D. degrees in Mechanical Engineering from California Institute of Technology in 2020 and 2023, respectively.
 He is the recipient of the Bell Family Graduate Fellowship in Engineering and Applied Sciences.
 His current research focuses on the automated test and evaluation of cyber-physical systems. \spacing \end{IEEEbiography}

-\begin{IEEEbiography} {\textbf{Anushri Dixit}} is a Postdoctoral Researcher in the Department of Mechanical \& Aerospace Engineering at Princeton University.
+\begin{IEEEbiography} {\textbf{Anushri Dixit}} is an Assistant Professor in the Department of Mechanical \& Aerospace Engineering at the University of California, Los Angeles.
 She received her Ph.D. in Control and Dynamical Systems from California Institute of Technology in 2023 and her B.S. in Electrical Engineering from Georgia Institute of Technology in 2017.
+She was a postdoctoral researcher in the Department of Mechanical \& Aerospace Engineering at Princeton University from 2023-2024.
 Her research focuses on motion planning and control of robots in unstructured environments while accounting for uncertainty in a principled manner.
 She has received the Outstanding Student Paper Award at the Conference on Decision and Control, Best Student Paper Award at the Conference of Robot Learning (as a co-author), and was selected as a Rising Star in Data Science by The University of Chicago. \spacing \end{IEEEbiography}

 \begin{IEEEbiography} {\textbf{Mohamadreza Ahmadi}} is currently a technical lead in planning at Gatik AI, Mountain View, CA. He finished his DPhil (PhD) in Engineering Science in November, 2016 at the University of Oxford, UK, as a Clarendon Scholar.
 His PhD was followed by research positions at the University of Texas, Austin, TX, the Center for Autonomous Systems and Technologies (CAST) at the California Institute of Technology, Pasadena, CA, NASA Jet Propulsion Laboratory, La Canada, CA, and TuSimple, La Jolla, CA. He is the recipient of the Sloan-Robinson Engineering Fellowship, an Edgell-Sheppee Award, and an ICES Postdoctoral Fellowship.
 His current research is on planning and control under uncertainty with application to autonomous driving, in particular, short-haul to long-haul trucks. \spacing \end{IEEEbiography}